yyu233/StudyNote/Work/Gain.md

 1. Video conference, check volume, rememebr to mute.
 2. State who you are, the ticket number you are working on to give others the context of your work.

+Investigate on Defects:
+1. Perform additional tests and show the impact of the defect.